ChanhoKim9848/social-media-app/README.md

 - Stream Chat
   -- Search user ❌
   -- Delete conversation ❌
-  -- Delete or Clean messages
+  -- Delete or Clean messages ❌
-- Block users
+- Block users ❌
-- Edit Posts
+- Edit Posts ❌
-- Fixing a bug when crop too large image
+- Fixing a bug when crop too large image ❌
-- Fix Application error: a client-side exception has occurred (see the browser console for more information).
+- Fix Application error: a client-side exception has occurred (see the browser console for more information). ❌
+- Application error: a client-side exception has occurred (see the browser console for more information). ❌

 ### SET-UP